saboohy/basepath/README.md

 Returns the base path of the project.

 Specifies the main direction of the project based on the `composer.json` file.
-However, it is recommended to call and use it via composer.
+However, it is recommended to install and use it via composer.

 ## Requirements